FennelFetish/qapyq/README.md

 - **Captioning**: Describe images with text
   - Edit captions manually with drag-and-drop support
-  - Edit captions of multiple images simultaneously
+  - *Multi-Edit Mode* for editing captions of multiple images simultaneously
+  - *Focus Mode* where one key stroke adds a tag, saves the file and skips to the next image
   - Tag grouping, merging, sorting, filtering and replacement rules
   - Colored text highlighting
   - Automated captioning with support for grounding